Grey Squirrels – Controversies and Control

 1944 – The County War Agricultural Executive Committees issues free shotgun cartridges to registered clubs to reduce grey squirrel numbers.
 By the end of 1947 450 Grey Squirrel Shooting Clubs had killed 100,000 grey squirrels.
 Grey squirrels continued to spread.

 1952 – By 1952 there are around 7,000 Grey Squirrel Shooting Clubs in existence.
-The Forestry Commission proposes an increase in the effort to control grey squirrels through a national tail bounty.
+The Forestry Commission proposes an increase in the effort to control the grey squirrel through a national tail bounty.

 1953 – An experimental bonus system introduced to complement squirrel clubs; one shilling or two free cartridges paid per grey squirrel tail.
 The bounty is raised to two shillings in 1956.
 1,520,304 grey squirrel bounties paid in five years with no effect on grey squirrel numbers.
 The system is abandoned in 1958.